shengmeiLiu/Datasets---Moving-Target-Selection-with-Delay/puckhunt/README.md

 Note 1: the same Impulse values for the Oslo data had very different target speeds than the WPI data.
-We attribute this to the difference in the game engine performance on a Mac versus Windows.
+We attribute this to the difference in the game engine implementation on a Mac versus Windows.
 See [CER17] file for the actual target speeds.

 Note 2: as specified above, the delays reported in the data files do *not* include the local delays.
-The local delays were as
+The local delays were as follows:
-follows:

 WPI mouse: 100 milliseconds
-WPI thumbstick: 50 milliseonds
+WPI thumbstick: 50 milliseconds
 Oslo: 20 milliseconds

 ## References